The Ultimate Guide to Your Wedding Reception Bar

 And that's why it should be beautifully managed and organized so everyone at the event can get to drink whatever they crave.
-To make things easy for you on your big day, we have curated a guide that will help you to set up a perfect reception bar.
+So, to make things easy for you on your big day, we have curated a guide to help you set up a perfect reception bar.

 Professional Bar or Dye?

 To make things easier for you to choose from, we have divided them into fractions so you can choose whatever fits your budget and your choice.

 For a professional bar, you will need to allocate 10 to 20% of your wedding budget for the luxurious bar.
 It will include everything from stocking up to rental, fees, bartender, and cleaning.

 However, allocating such a hefty amount might seem daunting for you or might upset your overall wedding budget.

 You can go for the dye path, where you can stock up the supplies and set up a reception by following a dye path.
 Hiring a professional bartender is ideal for the reception bar as it won't be a good idea to serve your guests.